aharonium/opensiddur.org/posts/HTML/compilations/festival-guides-and-haggadot/tu-bishvat-seder/a-tu-bishvat-seder-to-heal-the-wounded-earth-by-rabbi-arthur-waskow-the-shalom-center.html.md

 <body>
 Title: סֵדֶר ט״וּ בִּשְׁבָט | A Tu BiShvat Seder to Heal the Wounded Earth, by Rabbi Arthur Waskow (The Shalom Center)<br />
 Primary contributor: arthur.waskow<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=8119">http://opensiddur.org/?p=8119</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=8119">http://opensiddur.org/?p=8119</a>
 <p />
 <hr />